 Make a Pail with Memory Verse Night Crawlers

 1. First make pails using typing paper.
-Go to the Jesus Miracles Craft Page for directions to make these pails.
+Go to the Worm Crafts and Learning Activities Page for directions to make these pails.

 If you have older children, you can have them make their own pails.
 If you have younger children, make them ahead of time and have them decorate them.
 Write the memory verse on the pail.
 Glue in a pipe cleaner for a handle.
 Older children can cut out their own worms from pink construction paper.

 2. Cut them out yourself if you have younger children and let them make faces on the worms.
 Write one word of the memory verse on each worm.